Social Inc is hosting a Friday Film Recommendation.

 "Malcolm X"

-"Malcolm Litte - known at various times as Detroit Red, Satan, Malcolm X and El-Hajj El-Shabazz - was one of the most charismatic political voices in American history.
+"Malcolm Little - known at various times as Detroit Red, Satan, Malcolm X and El-Hajj El-Shabazz - was one of the most charismatic political voices in American history.
 The fascinating life of this visionary leader is brought to the motion picture screen in a sweeping epic starring Academy Award-winner® Denzel Washington in the title role."

 Sensitive Content Warning: This film has content that may be sensitive and triggering.
 Viewer discretion advised.